robin-raymond/zax.io/functions.md

     print(value)
 }

-// will call print(42)
+// ERROR: not possible to call the function since the capture of value was
+// not done
 func()

-// ERROR: Even though no values are captured an error will occur as
+// ERROR: Even though no values are captured an error will occur as the declared
-// the declared type for `func` cannot capture values. func = [] {
+// type for `func` cannot capture values func = [] {
     // do something else...
 }